 Welcome to the HEALTHY AT SCHOOL resource page.
-This page presents you with our most up to date plans for the 2020-2021 school year.
+This page presents you with our most up-to-date plans for the 2020-2021 school year.
 Please understand that plans can change and we will stay current through this so you can always stay up to date on our Healthy at School action plans.
 Please bookmark this page and revisit it periodically for the most up-to-date information.

 The purpose of this page is to share our action plans and also what we need for action items from our families.
 The health, well-being, and safety of our DUSD family of students, faculty, staff, and parents remain our highest priority.

-We are currently on-campus and in-person, we have developed contingency plans to employ if the situation changes.
+We are currently on-campus and in person.
+We have developed contingency plans to employ if the situation changes.
 Throughout the rest of this year, we are monitoring the health and safety of the DUSD community making adjustments as information continues to develop.

 Below are some of the COVID-Specific Health and Safety Procedures that are in place to help us welcome your children back into the classroom safely.

-COVID Illness and Contract Tracing: Symptom or Quarantine Instructions
+Symptom or Quarantine Instructions

 Hand Washing and Facility Cleaning

 Technology has evolved tremendously in a short period of time.
-The internet and online world has changed how we interact with each other, how we talk to each other, and how we receive and put out information.
+The internet and online world have changed how we interact with each other, how we talk to each other, and how we receive and put out information.
 Risks also come with the sensation of online connectivity.
-According to the FBI’s Counterintelligence division, cyber-security and awareness is necessary as online hackers, bullies, and criminals attempt to exploit Social Media.
+According to the FBI’s Counterintelligence division, cyber-security and awareness are necessary as online hackers, bullies, and criminals attempt to exploit Social Media.
 Social hackers exploit connections through social networks by manipulating people through social interactions to get what they want.
 Their tactics are often disguised as harmless and legitimate actions.

 It is important for both adults and kids to understand the risks involved when participating in social networking and media.
-Some popular social networking sites include: Facebook, Twitter, Instagram, Tumblr, and YouTube.
+Some popular social networking sites include Facebook, Twitter, Instagram, Tumblr, and YouTube.
 Many users do not understand the impact a posting can have on their privacy and the privacy of others in their network.